PlayTensor/playtensor.github.io/manual/campaign/index.md

 - Bullets go through fences and barriers.
 - The force tool can pull batteries, charge spheres, and spherical drones.
 - If a soldier's head was damaged, the head cannot detach after its body is destroyed
+- *Really* stuck?
+Hold down the map display key (default M) to see your position in a level map.
+But beware, crawl space areas will look the same as ordinary walls!

 {: .warning }
 The text walkthroughs skip all secrets and may contain spoilers